2012 World Bank Group presidential election

 An indirect presidential election was held on 16 April 2012 to choose a new president of the World Bank Group to replace Robert Zoellick, whose term expired in June.
 Although the organisation has always had presidents from, and nominated by, the United States, this election featured the nomination of two non-United States candidates for the first time, originating, respectively, from Nigeria and Colombia.
 Though the Colombian José Antonio Ocampo withdrew his candidacy in the final stages, the Nigerian Finance Minister Ngozi Okonjo-Iweala remained in the race.
-Eventually, and amid controversy, the U.S. nominee Jim Yong Kim was announced as the new president on 16 April.
+Eventually, and amid controversy, the US nominee Jim Yong Kim was announced as the new president on 16 April.

 Background

 In accordance with their financial contributions to the organisation, member states have a form of proportional representation in voting.
 As of a rule change in 2010, voting shares now stand at United States of America (15.85%), Japan (6.84%), China (4.42%), Germany (4.00%), United Kingdom (3.75%), France (3.75%), India (2.91%), Russia (2.77%), Saudi Arabia (2.77%) and Italy (2.64%).
 Among countries with recently increased voting power are South Korea, Turkey, Mexico, Singapore, Greece, Brazil, India and Spain.
 By contrast, many developed countries lost vote share, as did a few developing countries, such as Nigeria.
 In 2011, a unanimous decision by the 187 members agreed to a "transparent, merit-based process."

 Under a tacit agreement since the founding of the World Bank, a United States citizen has always led the organisation, while a European citizen has always led the "sister organisation," the International Monetary Fund.
 The president is also the chairman of the World Bank's executive board.